Lokno/UnfairTails/README.md

 3.)
 Start the game and close it again.
 This will do the first time set up for Bepinex.

 4.)
-Download the mod from Thunderstore (https://thunderstore.io/c/peak/p/Lokno/UnfairTrails/)
+Download the DLL for the mod from the github release page (https://github.com/Lokno/UnfairTails/releases/tag/v0.5.0)

 5.)
-Unzip the zip archive into ...\Unfair Flips\BepInEx\plugins
+Place the DLL into ...\Unfair Flips\BepInEx\plugins

 6.)
 Run the game